 There’s also lots of black plastic and dark fabric, which combine with the tinted rear windows to make you feel hemmed in.

 Storage in the Renault Captur is reasonable, with a dash top cubby and small cup-holders dotted around the cabin.
-Yet like many French machines, the switch from left to right-hand drive has rendered the Renault’s glovebox is rendered almost useless by the intrusive fusebox - you can't even keep the owner's manual and service wallet in there because it's so small.
+Yet like many French machines, the switch from left to right-hand drive has rendered the Renault’s glovebox almost useless, as space is taken up by the intrusive fusebox - you can't even keep the owner's manual and service wallet in there because it's so small.

 None of the engines in the Renault Captur range should prove to be costly to run.
 The most economical engine in the range is the 1.5-litre diesel, which promises to return 76.4mpg and emits just 95g/km of CO2.
-This unit can also be specified with Renault’s EDC six-speed twin clutch gearbox, which delivers remarkably smooth shifts but increases fuel consumption to 72.3mpg and CO2 emissions to 103g/km.
+This unit can also be specified with Renault’s EDC auto gearbox, which delivers smooth shifts but increases fuel consumption to 72.3mpg and CO2 emissions to 103g/km.

 The petrol engines are either a three-cylinder 88bhp 0.9-litre or a four-cylinder 118bhp 1.2-litre unit.
 The smaller petrol engine manages 56.5mpg and emits 115g/km, thanks in no small part to the addition of efficiency boosting stop-start kit.
 The 1.2-litre petrol is only available with Renault’s EDC gearbox, but still manages respectable claimed figures of 52.3mpg and 125g/km of CO2.